sheungon/AndroidEasyLog/README.md

 ```

 ### How to apply it to my existing project?
-Simplely replace with the following
+Simply replace with the following
 ```kotlin
 import android.util.Log
 ```